RonnyPfannschmidt-Attic/anyvc/docs/testing/utils.rst

   .. attribute:: xspec

-    a :class:`execnet.XSpec` telling remote python if remoting is used
+    A :class:`execnet.XSpec` telling remote python if remoting is used

 .. autoclass:: WdWrap